praxis-app/praxis/CONTRIBUTING.md

 npm run test:e2e
 ```

-`npm run check` runs TypeScript, ESLint, and `npm audit`. `npm run test-all`
+`npm run check` runs TypeScript, ESLint, Prettier, and `npm audit`.
-runs the frontend, Rust, and end-to-end suites in sequence.
-The API integration
+`npm run test-all` runs the frontend, Rust, and end-to-end suites in sequence.
-tests create temporary databases on your local PostgreSQL, so they need `psql`
+The API integration tests create temporary databases on your local PostgreSQL,
-and permission to create and drop databases.
+so they need `psql` and permission to create and drop databases.

 ## Code style

 ESLint and Prettier cover TypeScript, configured in `eslint.config.js` and
 `.prettierrc`.
 Rust formatting follows `rustfmt.toml` through `cargo fmt`.
-Note
-that `npm run lint` reports problems rather than fixing them; run Prettier from
+Both `npm run lint` and `npm run format:check` report problems without changing
-your editor or with `npx prettier --write <paths>`.
+files.
+To apply Prettier formatting, use your editor or run
+`npx prettier --write <paths>`.

 ## Commit messages